GalSim-developers/GalSim/README.md

     git clone git@github.com:GalSim-developers/GalSim.git
     git clone https://github.com/GalSim-developers/GalSim.git

-The code is also distributed via Fink, Macports, and Homebrea for Mac users.
+The code is also distributed via Fink, Macports, and Homebrew for Mac users.
 See INSTALL.md for more information.